[Photo by Mohamed Nohassi on Unsplash]

 Wouldn’t you like to get to the root of this problem?

 Let’s look at this scenario from a different perspective.
 What is going on within this department?
 Or the individual(s) involved?
 How can you (Business Owner/CEO/Leader) support them?
-How is the workspace environment?
-How much support is there?
+What does their work environment look like?
+How much support is offered and accepted?
 Are you as a leader taking responsibility for your own errors; are you hiding behind others?

 Everything is energy.
 If businesses don’t troubleshoot the root causes of problems, the same problems (with different faces or spaces) will continue to occur over and over again.
 NOW, read that again!

-The first step in proper business alignment is recognition.
+The first step to adequate business alignment is recognition.
 Own your shit…honesty still is the best policy.

 Some businesses may want the gain for power or control.
-This gained power will make organizations weak when ironically, the intention was set for freedom and security.
+The desire for more power will make organizations weak when ironically, the intention was set for freedom and security.
 Power will not keep your business safe.
 And money can’t be the “why” for your business initiatives.
 Power is not in business alignment.
 It is a false sense of security.
 It is impossible to ever get it done.
-This false sense of security will set companies up for future failure.
+The false sense of security will set companies up for future failure.
 Maybe it won’t happen immediately, but I will assure you, it will happen.
 Why?
 Because the constant power struggle can never be accomplished.
 It can be justified but never satisfied.
-Contentment, happiness, longevity, stability, and prosperity are all possibilities when goals or missions are set for the highest good–How is your business supporting your community?
+Contentment, happiness, longevity, stability, and prosperity are all possibilities when missions and goals are set for the highest good–How is your business supporting your community?
 This is your why and essentially your mission.
 If interested, check out A Mission to Create a Content-Rich Mission Statement to support your business why.
 Then, head on over to Following the Mission to reassess your action steps.

 Is your business gaining and retaining employees?

 The most current ailment within business structures is staffing.
 It is easy to blame our government, laziness, or whatever.
 The truth is businesses have been hit, resulting in loss after loss.
 When as a collective nation, and when I refer to a collective nation I mean society as a whole, is dwelling on the loss, more loss will continue and continue.
 What if as a collective nation we focus on successes?
 What if we focus on what we are grateful for?
-Do you have any employees that go out of their way to help and bend over backward for your business?
+Do you have any employees that go out of their way by bending over backwards for your business?
 How’s your energy around that?
-Maybe, friends or loved ones stepped in offering guidance and help.
+Maybe, friends or loved ones stepped up by offering guidance and support.

 People DO want to work.
-However, our pandemic has taught our society an invaluable lesson: Love and be grateful for what you have; because tomorrow, is not promised.
+However, our pandemic has taught our society an invaluable lesson: love and be grateful for what you have; tomorrow is not promised.
 Employees want to feel appreciated.
 They want to feel valued.
 Yes, incentives, bonuses, and high pay are great, but they can only go so far.
-Research shows that employees prefer flexibility in a work schedule and feeling valued over pay rates.
-There are so many creative ways to really value the support your business currently is receiving.
+Research shows that employees prefer flexibility in work schedules and to feel valued, over pay rates.
+There are so many creative ways to value the support your business is, currently, receiving.
 Focus on that and watch it grow.

-Restructure your business alignment to create proper energy flow and prosperity will occur.
-Or start off your business on the left or right foot with alignment in place and continue to be receptive to a holistic business approach.
+Restructure your business alignment to create ideal energy flow and prosperity will unfold.
+Or, start off your business on the left or right foot with alignment in place and continue to be receptive to a holistic business approach.